to main content Ambulatory Care Accreditation Fact Sheet | The Joint Commission

 Ambulatory Care Accreditation Fact Sheet

 These organizations generally fall into the categories of surgical, medical/dental, diagnostic/therapeutic services, and episodic care.
-Examples of facilities that can be accredited include: ambulatory surgery centers (ASCs), medical group practices, urgent care centers, community health centers, dental practices, dialysis centers, retail clinics, imaging centers, sleep centers, catheterization labs, vascular access centers, and telemedicine providers.
+Examples of facilities that can be accredited include ambulatory surgery centers (ASCs), medical group practices, urgent care centers, convenient care clinics, occupational health clinics, community health centers, federally qualified health centers, dental practices, dialysis centers, retail clinics, diagnostic imaging centers, sleep centers, catheterization labs, vascular access centers, and more.

 Standards

-Joint Commission standards address the ambulatory care organization’s performance in specific areas and specify requirements to ensure that patient care and services are provided in a safe manner.
-The Joint Commission develops its standards in consultation with health care experts, providers and researchers, as well as purchasers and consumers.
-The Comprehensive Accreditation Manual for Ambulatory Care is available for purchase in both hardcover and electronic format.
+Joint Commission standards address the ambulatory care organization’s performance in specific areas and specify requirements to ensure that patient care and services are of the highest quality and provided in the safest manner.
+The Joint Commission develops its standards in consultation with healthcare experts, healthcare professionals, and researchers, as well as purchasers and consumers.
+The Comprehensive Accreditation Manual for Ambulatory Care is available for purchase in both hardcover and web-based format called E-dition.

 Accreditation process